warning

 I heard some fantastic creative ideas coming to mind there.

-I had some really nice ideas of the afterlife.
+They could also some, I heard some really nice ideas of the afterlife.

 I thought that was very interesting.